GoogleCloudPlatform/ci-cd-for-data-processing-workflow/README.md

 1. a `precommit_cloudbuild.yaml`: defines unit tests and static analysis beyond what the repo enforces.
 1. a `cloudbuild.yaml`: integration tests, deploys artifacts and updates necessary references for System Tests.
+For example build a dataflow jar and update the Airflow Variable in Composer Environment that tells the DAG what jar to run.

 All nested cloudbuilds should assume they run from the root of the repo and set `dir` accordingly.